Yoga is a tremendously ancient art, used for centuries not only to strengthen and improve the body, but also to help the soul.

 Traditional yoga is about much more than just improving your physique – it’s a transformative and transcendent art, which aims to aid people in their spiritual journey and heal their souls.

 The increasingly superficial nature of the world, and a Western dualist philosophy which asserts (inaccurately) that mind, body, and soul are separate entities have, however, ensured that much modern yoga is reduced to a means of looking pretty.

 However, even science is now coming to the understanding that yoga, if used correctly, really can be just as good for your mind and soul as it is for your body.

-Here are some ways in which yoga can benefit your state of mind and soul:
+How yoga can benefit your state of mind and soul

 1) Yoga Eases Stress

 Yoga is a fantastic way of tapping into the parasympathetic nervous system.

 The parasympathetic nervous system is responsible for putting the body into a ‘rest and digest’ cycle, during which energy and resources are sent to help out with ‘housekeeping’ like digestion.